RuohanLiu1021/is477-course-project/StatusReport.md

 - Developed cleaning functions for fixed-width files and reshaped them into long format.
 - Integrated variable mappings for state names and abbreviations.
 - Designed the first draft of exploratory correlation plots between CDD/HDD and sales.
-- Contributed to the documentation and helped structure `01_data_acquire_processing.ipynb`.
+- Contributed to documentation and supported the notebook structure `01_data_acquire_processing.ipynb`.

 ### **Yu Wan – Analyst**
 - Focused on the **EIA dataset**, including connecting to the API, downloading state-level data, and cleaning monthly records.
-- Renamed and standardized column names, created the clean final EIA CSV, and verified consistency across time periods.
+- Standardized variable names, created the cleaned EIA CSV, and checked data consistency across states and months.
-- Organized the GitHub repository structure and wrote documentation for the acquisition and cleaning workflow.
+- Structured the GitHub repository and wrote documentation describing the acquisition and cleaning workflow.
-- Drafted this **Status Report** and ensured all files were properly committed and tagged.
+- Drafted this **Status Report** and verified that all files were properly committed and tagged.

 ---

 ## 6. Next Steps
 - Complete dataset integration (`merged_energy_climate.csv`).
-- Conduct correlation and regression analyses to estimate temperature elasticity.
+- Conduct regression and elasticity analysis to estimate temperature sensitivity.
 - Build regional visualizations comparing southern vs. northern states.
 - Prepare final deliverables: reproducible notebook, merged data, and final report.
-- Tag final release as `final-project` by December 10 (Week 5).
+- Tag final release as `final-project` by **December 10, 2025**.

 ---